-Allow yourself plenty of time to review so you can avoid "cramming" new material at the end.
+Give yourself plenty of time to study so you don't have to "cram" new material right before your appointment.
 Here are a few tips:

-- Choose a test date far enough in the future to leave you plenty of preparation time.
+- Choose a test date far enough in the future to leave you plenty of time to prepare.

-- Set a realistic schedule and stick to it.
+- Set a realistic study schedule and stick to it!

 All of the subtests contain multiple-choice questions.

-- lets you view a complete list of all the questions in the section
+- view a complete list of all the questions in the section

-Only the Language Arts – Writing subtest contains an essay question.
+Only the Language Arts – Writing subtest has an essay question.

 While you work on your essay, remember to budget your time.
-Within the time limit, you need to allow yourself enough time to think about the question, plan a response and write your essay.
+You need to allow yourself enough time to think about the question, plan your response and write the essay.

-Save a few minutes at the end of the essay portion of your exam to check for obvious errors.
-Although an occasional typographical, spelling or grammatical error will not affect your score, severe and persistent errors will detract from the overall effectiveness of your writing and lower your score.
+Save a few minutes at the end of the essay part of your exam to check for obvious errors.
+Although an occasional typographical, spelling or grammatical error will not affect your score, severe and persistent errors will weaken the overall effectiveness of your writing and lower your score.

-You will receive a supply of scratch paper before you begin the test.
-You can ask the test administrator for more scratch paper, if needed.
-The test administrator will collect your used scratch paper before giving you more paper.
-You can't have more than three sheets of scratch paper at any time.
-At the end of the test session, your scratch paper will be collected by the test administrator and you will not be able to take the scratch paper with you.
+You'll receive scratch paper before the exam starts.
+You can ask the test administrator for more scratch paper if you need it.
+You can only have up to three sheets at a time, so the test administrator will collect your used scratch paper before giving you more.
+At the end of the test session, the test administrator will collect your scratch paper.
+You can't take it with you.

-Test takers who are taking multiple subtests in one day will have a scheduled break between tests.
-If you are taking the Language Arts – Writing subtest, you also get a break between Part 1, the multiple-choice section, and Part 2, the essay section.
-Unscheduled breaks are generally not permitted.
-However, if you must take a break, you will need to get permission from the test center staff.
+Unscheduled breaks are usually not allowed.
+If you have to take a break, you'll need to get permission from the test center staff.
 Please be advised that the clock will not be stopped.
-It will continue throughout your break, and you will not get any additional time.
+It will continue throughout your break, and you won't get any additional time.